bemusic/bmson-spec/doc/index.rst

   - ``true`` → continue — don’t restart
   - ``false`` → don’t continue — restart the audio

+.. admonition:: Optional variables

+  - ``up`` is the up keysound flag, used for CN, BSS and MSS (Charge Note, BackSpin and MultiSpin Scratch).

+    - For release keysound or BSS, a normal note with ``true`` must be layered on top of the end of the long note.
+    - For MSS a long note with ``true`` must be layered on top of the end of the long note.

+      - This note can use the long note hint overrides detailed below to alter long note behaviour.
+  - ``ln_type_hint`` is the long note type hint override.
+Refer to ``ChartData`` documentation for more info.
+  - ``ln_judge_hint`` is the long note judge hint override.
+Refer to ``ChartData`` documentation for more info.
+  - ``ln_life_hint`` is the long note life hint override.
+Refer to ``ChartData`` documentation for more info.

 Slicing Algorithm (Roughly)
 ---------------------------